Aggregate-Intellect/sherpa/docs/How_To/index.rst

 Contribution Guidelines
 ^^^^^^^^^^^^^^^^^^^^^^^

+There are many ways you can contribute to the Sherpa project.
-Check out the link below for project contribution guidelines.
+Check out the contribution guidelines link below to learn more.
 Following these guidelines ensure that we maintain a healthy and inclusive community.
 If you have any feedback on how these guidelines can be modified to improve our efficiency and inclusivity, please reach out through the communication channel outlines below.

 .. toctree::
     :maxdepth: 1